longturn/freeciv21/docs/General/Manuals/client-manual.rst

 The following buttons are available on the :guilabel:`Start Screen`:

-* :guilabel:`Start new game` -- Start a new single-player game.
+* :guilabel:`Start new game` -- Start a new single player game.
 See `Start new game`_ below.
-* :guilabel:`Connect to network game` -- Connect to a LongTurn mutli-player game or one you host yourself.
+* :guilabel:`Connect to network game` -- Connect to a LongTurn mutli player game or one you host yourself.
 See `Connect to network game`_ below.
-* :guilabel:`Load saved game` -- Load a previously saved single-player game.
+* :guilabel:`Load saved game` -- Load a previously saved single player game.
 See `Load saved game`_ below.
-* :guilabel:`Start scenario game` -- Start a single-player scenario game.
+* :guilabel:`Start scenario game` -- Start a single player scenario game.
 See `Start scenario game`_ below.
-* :guilabel:`Options` -- Set local client options.
+* :guilabel:`Options` -- Set client options.
 See `Options`_ below.
 * :guilabel:`Quit` -- Quit Freeciv21

 ..
 Note:: Notice that there is not a :guilabel:`Help` button available.
 This is by design.
 The in-game help is